stellar/stellar-core/scripts/README.md

     - sub command `flatten` - Take a graphml file containing a bidrectional graph (possibly augmented with StellarBeat data) and flatten it into an undirected graph in JSON.
         - `-gmli GRAPHMLINPUT` - input graphml file
         - `-json JSONOUTPUT` - output json file

+#### Attaching to a Running Survey

+Use the `--startPhase` option to attach the script to an already running survey.
+This may be necessary if something happened during the running of the script that caused the script to terminate early (such as losing connection with the surveyor node). `--startPhase` has three possible values:

+- `startCollecting`: Start a survey from the beginning of the collecting phase.
+This is the default value when `--startPhase` is unspecified.
+It indicates you would like to start a new survey from the beginning (that is, you are not attaching the script to an existing survey).
+- `stopCollecting`: Immediately broadcast a `TimeSlicedSurveyStopCollectingMessage` for the currently running survey and begin surveying individual nodes for results.
+Use this option if your survey is currently in the collecting phase and you'd like to move it to the reporting phase.
+- `surveyResults`: Begin surveying individual nodes for results.
+Use this option if your survey is in the reporting phase.

 ### Diff Tracy CSV
 - Name - `DiffTracyCSV.py`